World Kindness Day

 Celeste Mergens

-A conversation on kindness with Celeste Mergens
+A conversation on Kindness with Celeste Mergens

 Hunter Stuehm, current WWU Trustee and graduate student in audiology, sits down with Celeste Mergens.
 Celeste is Chief Executive Officer of Days for Girls and an international leader among social causes.
 In her interview, Celeste discusses the role others have played in her success and the importance of leading our lives with gratitude.